mbasel-t/project-frontiers/README.md

 on the enemy side of the field, poisoning enemies to deal damage over time, and altering the user's or opponent's stats in your favor.
-While these Moves do not directly deal damage, they can serve a variety of offensive, defensive, and utility functions to help the player achieve their goal.
+While these Moves do not directly deal damage, they can serve a variety of offensive, defensive, and utility functions to help the player achieve their goal of defeating all opposing Pokémon.

-There are obviously a lot of intricacies to the game, but they are fairly easy to get used to through experience, and, once the player understands the various systems within the game, they are rewarded greatly.
+There are obviously a lot of intricacies to the game, but they are fairly easy to get used to through experience, and, once the player understands the various systems within the game and knows how to execute them, they will be rewarded greatly through success in combat.

 ### Challenges (WIP)